-The Junior School Head of Inclusion and Enrichment or the Senior School SENDCo will review the effectiveness of the Learning Support Profile.
+The relevant member(s) of the SEND team will review the effectiveness of the Learning Support Profile.
 The outcome of this review will determine one of the following:

 - the Learning Support Profile has supported the pupil in their learning, and the Priority Strategies remain in place; - the Learning Support Profile has not been as effective as desired, and alternative strategies will be recommended; - the Learning Support Profile and its Priority Strategies have not been successful and it is believed that further guidance would be beneficial.
 Where this is the case, parents will be recommended to engage with external agencies and professionals to help further assess the pupil, and advise on additional support and strategies.
 The College is able to recommend external agencies and professionals for parents to explore; the College does not conduct diagnostic assessments.
 When a parent decides not to follow the College's recommendations to seek external guidance, the College will continue to support the pupil as best it can, within the parameters of the knowledge and understanding that they have in relation to the pupil's suspected SEND.